marcuj/create-art-store/APIDOC.md

 `500` error: "Something went wrong on the server.
 Please try again later."
 - Occurs when reading/writing to database fails

-`400` error: "Missing required params"
+`400` error: "Missing required parameters."
 - Occurs when request is missing one of the four parameters

+`400` error: "Must be logged in."
+- Occurs when user is not logged in

 `400` error: "Given parameter(s) does not exist"
 - Occurs when listing ID does not exist or buyer username does not exist